How to Fix a Distorted Picture in Post-Production

-Many novice photographers think that an expensive and professional camera will help them take perfect shots with minimum efforts.
+Many novice photographers think that an expensive professional camera will help them take perfect shots with minimum effort.
 In fact, the wrong choice of a shooting lens or a too heavy camera tilt can result in lots of photo mistakes.
 If your pictures suffer from an unnatural perspective or curved lines, there is still a chance for lens distortion correction with an easy photo editor for PC like PhotoWorks.

 What Are Common Types of Image Distortion?

 Imagine that the photo you took is covered with a grid layer.
 Ideally, all its lines must be strictly horizontal and vertical; adjacent sides are perpendicular and form a perfect 90° angle.
 If a photographer uses wide-angle lenses, a subject in the photo can appear unnaturally curved inwards or outwards.
 In this tutorial, we are going to discuss the following types of image distortion:

 - Barrel distortion (objects and lines look quite bulgy)